Fiction

 Excerpts

-Spoiler-free passages from upcoming novel, The Final Voyage of Charles Le Corre.
+Spoiler-free passages from novel, The Final Voyage of Charles Le Corre, 2025—currently shortlisted for the 2026 Victorian Premier’s Literary Awards for the Unpublished Manuscript Award.

 -